-- Eight insurers offer short-term plans in the state.
+- At least ten insurers offer short-term plans in the state.

-HB2624, which was approved by lawmakers in 2018 and sent to the governor in late June, would have implemented state-level guidelines for short-term plans.
-The amended version of HB2624 would have limited short-term plans to durations of less than 181 days and would have prohibited renewals.
-In addition, an enrollee would not have been allowed to purchase a new short-term plan from the same issuer within 60 days of the termination of a previous short-term plan.
+HB2624/SB1737, which was approved by lawmakers in 2018 and sent to the governor in late June, implemented state-level guidelines for short-term health plans.
+The amended version of the legislation limits short-term plans to durations of less than 181 days and prohibits renewals.
+In addition, an enrollee cannot purchase a new short-term plan from the same issuer within 60 days of the termination of a previous short-term plan.

 Illinois insurance department: buyer beware

 The Illinois Department of Insurance has warned consumers about high-pressure marketing tactics in which short-term plans are sometimes disguised as ACA-compliant coverage.

 - Aspen Insurance

 - Golden Rule (UnitedHealthcare)